navishwadhwa/navishwadhwa.github.io/README.md

 	bundle exec jekyll serve

 ...and then open the local test site, http://127.0.0.1:4000.
-Look at anything you've changed and make sure it's good to go.
+Look at anything you've changed and make sure it works as intended.
+You can continue making further changes while viewing them live in local test site.
+Just remember to stage and commit regularly.

+## Publishing
 Once everything looks good, follow the process described above to create a pull request and merge the branch into `main`.

 Changes won't be immediate, so wait a minute or two while GitHub's servers regenerate the site and publish it.
 Check to make sure the public site http://wadhwalab.com looks the way you intend.